Omikhleia/markdown.sile/examples/introduction.md

 - Simon Cozens, _et al._ concerned, for the early attempts at using **lunamark** with SILE.
 - Vít Novotný, for the good work on lunamark, and the impressive [**witiko/markdown**](https://github.com/Witiko/markdown) package for (La)TeX---a great source of inspiration and a goal of excellence.
 - Caleb Maclennan, for his early work on a Pandoc-to-SILE converter which, though on different grounds, indirectly gave me the idea of the Pandoc AST alternative approach proposed here.
+- John MacFarlane, for the Djot and Markdown libraries which empowers this module.